ExCL-Docs/ExCL-Website/README.md

 # ExCL's Main Website

-This repository contains the source for a Jekyll powered website for ExCL hosted at `Link Here`.
+This repository contains the source for a Jekyll powered website for ExCL hosted at <https://excl-docs.github.io/ExCL-Website/>.
 If you have any questions about the source please contact Aaron Young at [youngar@ornl.gov](mailto:youngar@ornl.gov).

 ## Prerequisites